-The second race of the ELR virtual XC competition will be held in Hainault Forest, and can be run any time during the month of March.
+The third race of the ELR virtual XC competition will be held in Epping Forest near Oak Hill, Woodford.
+It can be run at any time during the month of March.
 A beautiful but challenging course!

 Click here for a PDF file with full course details, including a map and photos.

 The fourth race of the ELR virtual XC competition was held in Claybury Park during the month of February.
 Course details here.